Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_data_pre_processing_with_azure_batch/src/orchestrator-app/README.md

 ```

 Note: In this sample we have a azure data lake storage account(ADLS) which has a container `data` with two folders `raw` and `extracted`.
 This `data` container is mounted on the azure batch pool nodes and data can be read and written directly to the ADLS account.
-For more details refere to the [deployed resouces](../../deploy/terraform/README.md) documentation.
+For more details refer to the [deployed resouces](../../deploy/terraform/README.md) documentation.

 ## Steps to package and upload this sample application to Azure Batch